MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-profiles.md

 2. The tool uploads the JSON file to Microsoft 365 and queues an import process.

-3. A timer job running in SharePoint Online checks for queued import requests and performs the import operation based on the API calls and information in the provided file.
+3. A timer job running in SharePoint checks for queued import requests and performs the import operation based on the API calls and information in the provided file.

-For more information about the bulk update API, see [Introducing Bulk UPA Custom Profile Properties Update API for SharePoint Online](https://go.microsoft.com/fwlink/p/?LinkId=786318).
+For more info about the bulk update API, see [Introducing Bulk UPA Custom Profile Properties Update API for SharePoint](https://go.microsoft.com/fwlink/p/?LinkId=786318).

 ## Working with Delve in SharePoint hybrid deployments
 <a name="MovingProfileData"> </a>

 If Delve is part of your Microsoft 365 organization, user profiles will be integrated with Delve, otherwise you'll have standard Microsoft 365 profiles.
 If you haven't used Delve before, you'll want to [learn more about it](https://support.office.com/article/1315665a-c6af-4409-a28d-49f8916878ca) and [how to administer it](/sharepoint/delve-for-office-365-admins).
-Delve user profiles contain the same properties as SharePoint Online profiles and can be imported in the same manner, as described above in [Moving custom profile properties to Microsoft 365](plan-hybrid-profiles.md#MovingProfileData).
+Delve user profiles contain the same properties as SharePoint profiles and can be imported in the same manner, as described above in [Moving custom profile properties to Microsoft 365](plan-hybrid-profiles.md#MovingProfileData).

 ## Setting up hybrid profiles
 <a name="MovingProfileData"> </a>